 As Southwest Missouri is transforming into a more socially and economically diverse metropolitan region in the early 21st century, language education and training have become crucial elements in Missouri State University's focus on public affairs and its efforts to increase cultural competence.

 On September 17, 2012, Missouri State University Interim President Clif Smart and his counterparts at Evangel University, Drury University, Southwest Baptist University, and Ozarks Technical Community College signed an agreement to create the Foreign Language Institute (FLI).
 This marked the culmination of several years of collaborative discussion and planning.
-In August 2015 Baptist Bible College joined the Foreign Language Institute as the sixth partner.
+In August 2015 Baptist Bible College joined the Foreign Language Institute.
+In May 2019, Drury University concluded its partnership with the FLI, allowing students to continue enrolling in FLI courses through other institutions and to transfer those credits via transcript.

 Foreign Language Institute courses will be held in the Jim D. Morris Center in downtown Springfield.
-Languages offered by the Institute include Italian, Portuguese, Arabic, Chinese, German, Japanese, Korean, and Russian.
+Languages offered by the Institute include Arabic, Chinese, German, Hindi, Italian, Japanese, Korean, Portuguese, Russian, and Swahili.